The Abbey School, Reading: History

-The school was founded in 1887, named Reading High School, replacing the privately owned Blenheim House Ladies' School.
+The school was founded in 1887 by Francis Paget - who later became an Oxford bishop - and named Reading High School, replacing the privately owned Blenheim House Ladies' School.
 It was located at London Road (in the building which became the Gladstone Club).
 The Church Schools Company, instrumental in founding the school, felt that Reading, with its growing population reaching 60,000, was in need of a new school.
 The school aimed to provide high quality education with a Christian ethos at an affordable price.
 When founded, the school had an enrolment of 40 girls, which steadily increased to 120 by 1902.

 In 1905, the school moved to its current Kendrick Road site.
-On 16 March 1905 William Methuen Gordon Ducat, the Archdeacon of Berkshire, laid the foundation stone of the school, which featured the inscription, "In aedificationem corporis Chris".
+On 16 March 1905 William Methuen Gordon Ducat, the Archdeacon of Berkshire, laid the foundation stone of the school, which featured the inscription, "In aedificationem corporis Christi".
 This motto, taken from Ephesians IV:12, can still be seen on the school's crest and promotional t-shirts.
 The new site was a vast improvement on the old site: there were six classrooms, a hall and space for playing fields.